BlackCodingKitten/Tirocinio/README.md

 The outputs produced by these models are then **merged and combined** in order to obtain a more reliable final transcription of the dialogues.

-This merging process is based on the **confidence with which the models predict the text**, allowing the system to select, combine, and refine the transcription segments according to the reliability of each prediction.
+This merging process is based on the **confidence with which the models predict the text**, allowing the system to select, combine, and refine transcription segments according to the reliability of each prediction.

 ---